Xilinx/VMC_Help/HLS/Gain/README.md

 | half                 | half precision floating-point                                                                                                                                                                                                                                       |
 | data type expression | A string that specifies the output data type.
 See "Working with Data Type Expression" in the Vitis Model Composer User Guide ([UG1483](https://docs.xilinx.com/access/sources/dita/map?Doc_Version=2022.2%20English&url=ug1483-model-composer-sys-gen-user-guide)). |

-Table 1.
-Gain Data Type Parameter

-Unless the Output data type same as input parameter is enabled, the output data type will be a function of the input type and the specified Gain data type.
+Unless the **Output data type same as input** parameter is enabled, the output data type will be a function of the input type and the specified Gain data type.